lTheMightyMl/Jozve/Jozve.md

 ## Optimization benefits
 `image`
+One of the key benefits of looking at problems in AI as optimization problems is that by doing so, we can separate out the _definition_ of ht
 There are off-the-shelf solvers for many classes of optimization problems that will let us solve even large, complex problems.
 We only need to put our problems in the right form.

 ## Classes of optimization problems